-Perfect for traditional style bathrooms, the classic brick bond style is the most common arrangement for metro tiles
+Perfect for traditional and contemporary style bathrooms, the classic brick bond style is the most common arrangement for metro tiles

 Whilst horizontal layouts are more traditional, a vertical arrangement of tiles can provide a more contemporary design, drawing the eye upwards in your bathroom.
-This can work especially well on the inside of a shower cubicle, or around your bath or even with traditional style boarding (see below).
+This can work especially well on the inside of a shower cubicle, around your bath or even with traditional style boarding (see below).

 Arrange your metro tiles in a herringbone fashion and mix different colours for a stunning appearance